Giant Zip Lines: an uplifting experience

 And enjoy it I do.

 I take the time to look left and right.
-The diversity of trees, the different shades of early spring green, the elevation of the mountains—in a word, it’s a beautiful landscape.
+The diversity of trees, the different shades of green around me, the elevation of the mountains—in a word, it’s a beautiful landscape.
 You can literally touch the trees.
 The tranquillity of the forest is broken only by the sound of the pulley’s ball bearings.
 It’s intoxicating in every way.
 Finally, I arrive safely at my destination, the other platform.
 Well, almost: I’m too light, so I don’t quite make it!
 So I have to pivot and pull myself to the platform—hence the elbow grease requirement.
-But if you’re like me and don’t have the heft to glide to the finish, don’t worry: the guides are really nice, and they’ll come and rescue you if there’s a glitch!

 Continuing along the circuit, we soar above various sites: a lake, the entrance to the fabled Laflèche Cave, the parking lot (look at the little tiny people!).
 Each section of the course is unique.